status-im/subspace-docs/getting-started.md

 ## Connecting to a web3 provider
-To interact with the EVM, Phoenix requires a valid websockets Web3 provider.
+To interact with the EVM, **Subspace** requires a valid websockets Web3 provider.

 ```js
 const eventSyncer = new Phoenix(web3.currentProvider);